You know how our children take us on journeys we would otherwise probably never have taken?

-It is packed with opportunities to develop;
+It is packed with opportunities for learning and development:

-creativity, design, numeracy, literacy, problem solving, expressive language, receptive language, communication skills, social and emotional skills, the list goes on.
+Today I witnessed creativity, design, numeracy, literacy, problem solving, expressive language, receptive language, communication skills, social and emotional skills, the list goes on.

 The game also provides some genuine equity.
 There are no gross motor skill imbalances, less developmental stage related imbalances and there are few imposed rules (depending on setting).

 It really creates the kind of safety that opens up learning and development in a way that is quite magical to witness.